xrdocs/ncs5500/_tutorials/decommissioning-internet-optimized-mode.md

 You can find more content related to NCS5500 including routing memory management, VRF, URPF, Netflow, QoS, EVPN implementation following this [link](https://xrdocs.io/ncs5500/tutorials/).

+**Update**: Contrary to what was initially described, the decommissionning in 7.3.1 only covers the IPv4 CLI.
+{: .notice--info}

 ## Introduction

 In early 2021, with the IOS XR release 7.3.1, we will remove the internet-optimized mode.